-- Build a new ESPv2 Beta Docker image with your Endpoints service configuration.
-See Building a new ESPv2 Beta image.
+- Build a new ESPv2 Docker image with your Endpoints service configuration.
+See Building a new ESPv2 image.

-- Deploy the ESPv2 Beta container onto Cloud Run.
-Then grant ESPv2 Beta the Identity and Access Management (IAM) permission to invoke your service.
-See Deploying the ESPv2 Beta container.
+- Deploy the ESPv2 container onto Cloud Run.
+Then grant ESPv2 the Identity and Access Management (IAM) permission to invoke your service.
+See Deploying the ESPv2 container.

 - Invoke a service.
 See Sending a request to the API.